nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

   Use case ends.
 * 3a.
 The requested trip doesn't exist
     * 3a1.
-AddressBook shows an error message.
+Travelr shows an error message.

       Use case ends

 * 3b.
 Invalid input
     * 3b1.
-AddressBook shows an error message.
+Travelr shows an error message.

       Use Case Ends